Longwood University: Student life

 Located in Farmville, Virginia, Longwood is within 65 miles of three of Virginia's urban centers: Richmond (65 miles), Charlottesville (60 miles) and Lynchburg (45 miles).
 In addition to existing adjacent to one of Southside Virginia's historic downtowns, there are several outdoors opportunities available to students.
-The 31-mile High Bridge Trail is a short walk from campus, and the centerpiece of the path, the nearly half-mile long High Bridge is just four miles from campus and easily accessible by bicycle or foot.
+The 31-mile High Bridge Trail is a short walk from campus, and the centerpiece of the path, the nearly half-mile long High Bridge, is just four miles from campus and easily accessible by bicycle or foot.
 The Appomattox River, a popular canoeing destination, also runs a short walk from campus.
 The Appalachian Trail is a short drive west, and there are several golf courses nearby.

 Greek life

-Known as the mother of sororities, Longwood is the birthplace of four national sororities: Kappa Delta in 1897, Sigma Sigma Sigma in 1898, Zeta Tau Alpha in 1898 and Alpha Sigma Alpha in 1901.
-Today, twenty Greek organizations operate on campus.
+Longwood is the birthplace of four national sororities, referred to as the Farmville Four: Kappa Delta in 1897, Sigma Sigma Sigma in 1898, Zeta Tau Alpha in 1898 and Alpha Sigma Alpha in 1901.

 Secret societies

-Longwood is home to two secret societies: CHI and Princeps.

-CHI was founded on October 15, 1900, and serves to promote the Longwood spirit.
+Longwood is home to three secret societies: CHI, Princeps, and Cahoots.CHI was founded on October 15, 1900, and serves to promote the Longwood spirit.
 Members are secretly tapped and revealed only at the conclusion of their senior year during the annual CHI Burning, a large burning held on campus.
 CHI members at times leave "CHI droppings" on campus, and it is considered rare for someone to find one.
 Members of CHI, hidden beneath blue robes, occasionally process through campus in what are known as "CHI walks."
 CHI is represented around campus by an image of the Rotunda painted on the sidewalk.
 It is considered bad luck to step on the CHI symbol.

 Princeps was founded on seven principles of leadership and also keeps member identities secret until a revealing their senior year.
 The organization honors academically successful students each year by posting their symbol—a seven-pointed crown—on the residence hall doors of each student who makes the dean's or president's list.
 Princeps' crown symbol also appears on campus sidewalks, but it is considered good luck to step or jump on the symbol before exams.

 Joan of Arc

 Longwood adopted a patron hero, Joan of Arc.
-The university's three prized sculptures of the 15th century French heroine are Jeanne d'Arc, known affectionately as "Joanie on the Stony", an 1870 plaster statue by French sculptor Henri-Michel-Antoine Chapu; Anna Hyatt Huntington's 1915 bronze Joan of Arc equestrian statue, nicknamed "Joanie on the Pony"; and Alexander Stoddart's heroic monument, dedicated on November 9, 2018.
+The university's three sculptures of the 15th-century French heroine are French sculptor Henri-Michel-Antoine Chapu's 1870 plaster statue officially titled Jeanne d'Arc, and known affectionately as "Joanie on the Stony"; Anna Hyatt Huntington's 1915 bronze Joan of Arc equestrian statue, nicknamed "Joanie on the Pony"; and Alexander Stoddart's heroic monument, dedicated on November 9, 2018.
 In October 2009, Joanie on the Pony was vandalized.
-After being restored, she was placed in The Rotunda (Longwood University) in April 2010.
+After being restored, she was placed in the Rotunda in April 2010.